EVS Encryption

 Important

-The encryption attribute of a disk cannot be changed after the disk is purchased.
+The encryption attribute of a disk cannot be changed after the disk is created.

-For details about how to create an encrypted disk, see Getting Started > Purchase an EVS Disk in the Elastic Volume Service User Guide.
+For details about how to create an encrypted disk, see Create an EVS Disk.

 Keys Used for EVS Encryption